carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ### Partition the graph

-Finally we can assign the gene families to the persistent, shell, or cloud partitions.
+Finally, we can assign the gene families to the persistent, shell, or cloud partitions.
 PPanGGOLiN can find the optimal number of partitions, if it is larger than three it will make more shell partitions.
 You can also specify how many partitions you want with the option `-K`.

-Besides these partitions, PPanGGOLiN will also calculate the exact core (families in 100% of genomes) and exact accessory (families in less than 100% of genomes) and the soft core (families in more than 95% of genomes) and soft accessory (families in less than 95% of genomes).
+Besides these partitions, PPanGGOLiN will also calculate the exact core (families in 100% of genomes) and exact accessory (families in less than 100% of genomes) and the softcore (families in more than 95% of genomes) and soft accessory (families in less than 95% of genomes).

 ~~~
 $ ppanggolin partition --pangenome pangenome.h5 --cpu 8